Similarity-based Random Partition Distribution for Clustering Functional Data: Similarity-based random partition distribution

 \subsection{Properties of SGDP}

-Here, we discuss the properties of the SGDP-based random partition distribution defined in \eqref{SDGP}.
+Here, we examine two key properties of the SGDP-type random partition distribution as defined in equation \eqref{SDGP}: first, the probability of generating a novel cluster, and second, the role that the similarity measure plays in the allocation process.

 First, we focus on the probability of creating a new cluster.
-For a given cluster, the probability of a new cluster occurring for GDP- and SGDP-based partition is identical:
+For the proposed distribution, the following expression holds from equation~\eqref{eqn:GDP}:

+for $i=1,\ldots,n$, aligning with the probability of assigning $z_i$ to existing clusters under the standard GDP (absence of the similarity measure).
+Hence, the conditional probability of assigning $z_n$ to a new cluster is expressed in \eqref{eqn:GDP-ch}, which remains unaffected by the similarity weight $\omega_j^{\ast}(i)$.
+Consequently, the similarity measure does not affect the growth in the number of clusters, and the role of the similarity measure is independent of those of $\alpha$ and $\beta$; this feature is preferable in terms of the interpretability of the parameters \citep{dahl2017random}.
+Specifically, for a given cluster, the probability of a new cluster occurring for GDP- and SGDP-type partition is

-irrespective of $\lambda$ and $\tau$.
+and it is indeed irrespective of $\lambda$ and $\tau$.
 If $\beta\in(0,1)$ is large, then the first term becomes small.
-Additionally, when $\alpha\beta>1$, each term of the $k-1$ products is less than $1$, indicating that $\alpha$ and $\beta$ are pivotal in controlling the cluster quantity during SGDP-based partitioning.
+Additionally, when $\alpha\beta>1$, each term of the $k-1$ products is less than $1$, indicating that $\alpha$ and $\beta$ are pivotal in controlling the cluster quantity during SGDP-type partitioning.

 Subsequently, we assess the impact of the similarity measure (adjacency structure).
 According to the formulation of \eqref{SDGP}, similarity does not affect the probability of new cluster creation for each allocation.
-We designed \eqref{SDGP} to emphasize spatial proximity when assigning the group to which a new item should be assigned among existing groups.
-This feature is corroborated by the following two results. \begin{proposition} For fixed parameters $\alpha>0,\beta\in(0,1),\tau>0$, and any partition, a new item $i$ has an increased prior probability of entering a cluster with more adjacent items. \end{proposition}
+We designed \eqref{SDGP} to emphasize spatial proximity when assigning the cluster to which a new item should be assigned among existing clusters.
+This feature is corroborated by the following two results. \begin{proposition} For fixed parameters $\alpha>0,\beta\in(0,1),\tau>0$, and any partition of $(z_1,\ldots,z_{i-1})$, the prior probability \eqref{SDGP} of a new item being assigned to a particular cluster, $p_\omega(z_i=j\mid z_1,\ldots,z_{i-1}; \alpha,\beta,\tau)$, is an increasing function of the number of items in that cluster adjacent to the new item. \end{proposition}

 \begin{proof} To simplify the notation, Equation~\eqref{SDGP} is expressed as follows: